AMWA-TV/bcp-003/security-proposal.md

 authentication server once they expire.
 This allows permissions to be revoked by system administrators if required.

-The digram also shows two NMOS Nodes retrieving the public key from a /certs endpoint.
+The diagram also shows two NMOS Nodes retrieving the public key from a /certs endpoint.
 They may use this to check the signature on any JSON web tokens they receive, to ensure that they are genuine.
 This operation need only be completed once during the lifetime